rejojer/PageIndex/README.md

 <details>
 <summary><strong>Markdown support</strong></summary>
 <br>
-We also provide a markdown support for PageIndex.
+We also provide markdown support for PageIndex.
 You can use the `-md_path` flag to generate a tree structure for a markdown file.

 ```bash
 python3 run_pageindex.py --md_path /path/to/your/document.md
 ```

-> Notice: in this function, we use "#" to determine node heading and their levels.
+> Note: in this function, we use "#" to determine node heading and their levels.
 For example, "##" is level 2, "###" is level 3, etc. Make sure your markdown file is formatted correctly.
 If your Markdown file was converted from a PDF or HTML, we don’t recommend using this function, since most existing conversion tools cannot preserve the original hierarchy.
 Instead, use our [PageIndex OCR](https://pageindex.ai/blog/ocr), which is designed to preserve the original hierarchy, to convert the PDF to a markdown file and then use this function.
 </details>

 ---